dsarov/SPANDx/README.md

 ------------------
 #### SPANDx 3.2
 As of SPANDx version 3.2 we've upgraded to BWA-mem alignment (BWA v0.7+).
 This algorithm provides vastly improved intra-genus SNP/indel identification, and improved intra-species variant identification, and will be used as default for SPANDx versions post v3.2.
 If you would like to use a pre 0.7 version of bwa with the aln/sampe algorithm, please use a version of SPANDx pre v3.2.
 All version are available on sourceforge https://sourceforge.net/projects/spandx/

- - Note: We haven't yet upgraded the pipeline for really old Illumina data (pre 1.3 quality encoding).
-This will be implemented soon.

 ## Introduction